Skip to main content

 }

 Now you're ready to build and run the application.
-Assuming the app launches correctly, pay attention to the system logging and look for Embrace to print its version number.
+When the app launches, check the system logs and look for Embrace to print its version number:

 Embrace Flutter SDK Version: 4.2.0

-If you encounter any errors, please get in touch on Slack and we can assist you.
+If you encounter any errors, reach out on Slack and we can help.

-To trigger a session upload, simply send the application to the background.
-Typically the SDK will be given sufficient time to upload the session, but sometimes the app is not able to complete the upload in the background.
-To ensure the session was uploaded, launch the application again.
-Refresh the dashboard in your browser and you should now see that you've moved on to the next step.
+To trigger a session upload, send the application to the background.
+The SDK usually has enough time to upload the session, but sometimes the app can't complete the upload in the background.
+To ensure the session was uploaded, launch the application again and refresh the dashboard in your browser.
+You should see that you've moved on to the next step.